Viewing, Adding, and Editing SAP R/3 and CRM Job Details

 In the Query Job SAP dialog:

-- Language: Two-character language abbreviation (e.g., EN for English)
+- Language: Two-character language abbreviation (for example,

-- Job Name: Text matching the desired job name.
-Use wildcards (*) for partial matches.
-Avoid using only wildcards — on systems with many jobs, this can cause the SAPQueryProcessor to become unresponsive
+*) for partial matches.
+Avoid using only wildcards — on systems with many jobs, this can cause the SAPQueryProcessor to become unresponsive. - User ID: Username for SAP credentials.

-- Password: Password for SAP Credentials
+- Password: Password for SAP credentials.

-Enter SAP Credentials and select the search button to retrieve matching job names.
+Enter SAP credentials and select the search button to retrieve matching job names.
 Select a job from the list and select OK to assign it to the daily job.

 In the Create SAP Job dialog:

-- Job Name: Name of the job being created
+- Job Name: Name of the job being created.

-- Job Class: SAP Job class A, B, or C
+- Job Class: SAP job class A, B, or C.

-- Spool Recipient: Spool recipient for the SAP job
+- Spool Recipient: Spool recipient for the SAP job.

 Enter credentials before creating an SAP job.
 Credentials apply to all SAP queries.

 - List of Steps: Add, edit, and delete steps after entering credentials.
-Steps can be Abap Program, External Command, or External Program
+Steps can be Abap Program, External Command, or External Program.

 - Step Details: Details for the selected job step.
-Enter credentials and select an item from List of Steps to define details
+Enter credentials and select an item from List of Steps to define details.

 Enter Credentials